hsnabn/duality-samples/README.md

 ## Samples
 Each sample contains a Visual Studio Project file that can be included and built in your Duality ProjectPlugins solution.
 The Content directory in each sample contains any resources required to use the sample, such as: Scenes, Sounds, Prefabs et cetera.
 The contents of the Content directory can be placed in a Duality environment to use the sample.

+All of the samples are also available for installation via the Duality Package Manager.

 Currently, this repository consists of the following samples:
   * SceneTransitions sample
   * TopDownMovement sample